The Fannie Mae refinance plus program

-Fannie Mae Refi Plus (also known as Fannie Mae Refinance Plus and FNMA Refi Plus) is the HARP or Home Affordable Refinance Program offered through Fannie Mae, or the Federal National Mortgage Association.
+Fannie Mae Refi Plus (also known as Fannie Mae Refinance Plus and FNMA du Refi Plus) is the HARP or Home Affordable Refinance Program offered through Fannie Mae, or the Federal National Mortgage Association.

-Purpose Of The Fannie Mae Refinance Plus Program
+Purpose Of The Fannie Mae Refinance Program

-The FNMA Refi Plus program was created as a way to help stimulate the housing economy by making it easier for lenders to refinance loans already in their portfolio.
+The FNMA du Refi Plus program was created as a way to help stimulate the housing economy by making it easier for lenders to refinance loans already in their portfolio.
 One way the Fannie Mae Refi Plus Program does this is by allowing homeowners to refinance, even if the value of their home now is less than the amount they still owe on their existing mortgage.
 Through the program, lenders with Fannie Mae backed mortgages will now be allowed to consider making refinance loans for homes with a loan to value ratio (LTV) of up to 125%.
 That means the home could be a full 1/4 less valuable than the amount owed on the loan and still be eligible for a FNMA Refi Plus loan.

 Besides the first benefits already stated above, the ability to refinance a mortgage higher than the current value of the home, there are a couple of other key benefits to FNMA Refi Plus as well.
 A Fannie Mae Refi Plus loan may have a lower monthly interest and principal payment than their existing mortgage and/or it may get a homeowner out of a riskier (i.e. subprime) mortgage in favor of a more stable, fixed rate refinance mortgage.
 All Fannie Mae Refi Plus rates are fixed rates.